 Manage orders

-If a shopper asks, ‘Where is my order?’, the chatbot can instantly retrieve tracking details and provide an estimated delivery date.
+If a shopper asks "where is my order?", a retail chatbot can instantly retrieve tracking details and provide an estimated delivery date.
+If a return is needed, it can initiate the process, generate shipping labels, and walk the customer through each step — all without human intervention.

-Chatbot Use Cases in Retail
+Retail Chatbot Use Cases

 Virtual shopping assistants